The Media and Entertainment Law Review: Brazil

 vi Government action against publication

-Rio de Janeiro's mayor tried to ban a comic book showing two male characters kissing because of its 'sexual content for minors'.
+In 2019, Rio de Janeiro's mayor tried to ban a comic book showing two male characters kissing, because of its 'sexual content for minors'.
 He ordered a police raid to seize the copies of the comic from a book fair.
 The case received great public attention with protests on social media and at the book fair.
 A local judge prohibited the ban, but the decision was later overturned by the court of appeals, permitting the seizure.
-The case was then taken by the Brazilian Supreme Court, which ruled that the mayor's actions were illegal, and officials could not target LGBTQ+ content.
+The case was then taken by the Supreme Court, which ruled that the mayor's actions were illegal and officials could not target LGBTQ+ content.
 According to the Supreme Court decision, the ban violated the right to freedom of expression and the right to equal protection for all.

 i Copyright and related rights